KUGA-01418283-Raytracing/RT-python-week10/README.md

 **Class assignment**

+Do not forget to submit your codes when code implementation is needed.

 Note that to submit the rendered results, please use the following parameters.
 - at least 100 samples per pixel.
 - at least 5 max depth.
 - resolution width = 480p.
 - aspect ratio = 16:9.

+1. Implement DoF in 'get_jittered_ray()'.
+Render the output with 'renderDoF()'.
+2. Implement DoF by using an 'aperture' parameter instead of 'defocus_angle'.
+Do not forget to replace all 'defocus_angle' calls.
+Render the output with 'renderDoF()' using the following parameters and commands.
+- aperture = 1.0, focus_distance = 5.0.
+- renderer.render() --> submit your rendered result.
+- renderer.render_jittered() --> submit your rendered result.
+3. Implement Motion blur effect in 'get_jittered_ray()'.
+Render the output with 'renderMoving().